learn-co-curriculum/phase-1-syllabus-flex-60-week/README.md

 In the first three weeks, you'll learn the fundamentals of programming through JavaScript, focusing on writing **functions** and working with **arrays** and **objects**.
-There are a good amount of lessons to complete, but many of these review the same concepts you explored in the prework.
+There are a good amount of lessons to complete, but many of these review the same concepts you explored in Software Engineering Prep.

 **Total Assignments: (64)**